Anton Fier: Death

 Syd Straw, a member of the Golden Palominos, posted on Facebook on October 11, 2019, that Fier was no longer playing drums.

 Fier died on September 14, 2022, at the age of 66, at the Pegasos Clinic, in Basel, Switzerland, of VAD (Voluntary Assisted Dying) or assisted suicide.
 According to Exit International director Philip Nitschke, Fier was not suffering from terminal illness, but "wanted to die on his own terms after feeling he had accomplished everything he could in life."
 Golden Palominos guitarist Nicky Skopelitis was Fier's friend and the executor of his estate.
 Fier's cremated remains were delivered to Skopelitis along with a cremation notice, indicating the date of death as September 14, 2022.
 As noted in The Independent, Fier reportedly had left a final letter, in which he wrote "My father died at 42, and my mother at 52.
 I never expected or prepared myself to live this long and had no example of how to properly do so."
 Fier's friends reported the musician had money troubles and injuries which hampered his drumming, and had discussed the possibility of ending his life for several years.

-In November 2022, the Feelies performed a tribute concert for Fier who had recently passed.
+In November 2022, two months later, the Feelies performed a tribute concert for Fier.